MicrosoftDocs/VBA-Docs/api/Excel.Workbook.Password.md

 - Strong password: Y6dh!et5
 - Weak password: House27

 Passwords should be 8 or more characters in length.
 A pass phrase that uses 14 or more characters is better.
-It is critical that you remember your password.
+It's critical that you remember your password.
 If you forget your password, Microsoft cannot retrieve it.
 Store the passwords that you write down in a secure place away from the information that they help protect.

 ## Example